hukpb/huk_pushbullet_demo/README.md

 POST: localhost:8080/api/register

-This registers you, you will need to supply your own username and Access Tokens
+This registers you, you will need to supply your own username and Access Token

 example JSON body:
 {
     "username": "myuser",
-    "accessToken": "12345example"
+    "accessToken": "12345"
 }

 GET: localhost:8080/api/users

-No restrictions, it's just a simple way to show the registered users.
-The registered user list is only maintained for the lifespan of the server
+This has no restrictions, it's just a simple way to show the registered users.
+The registered user list is only maintained for the lifespan of the server.

 POST: localhost:8080/api/notify

-This only requires a username and the access token in header e.g. Access-Token: 12345example
+This only requires a username and the access token in header e.g. Access-Token: 12345

 example JSON body:
 {